davidprush/davidprush.github.io/_posts/2021-04-09-apple-silicon-paradigm-shift.md

+---
+layout: default
+title: Apple Silicon, Paradigm Shift
+description:
+---
 # Apple Silicon, Paradigm Shift
 [Go Home...](https://davidprush.com)

 Apple has seemingly done the impossible.
 In 2020 Apple announced its newest creation: Apple Silicon.
 Specifically, the M1 is an ARM-based system on a chip (SoC) as a central processing unit for its Macintosh computers line.
 But the M1 is more than that.
 The M1 introduces a unified memory architecture or UMA allowing high bandwidth and enabling low‑latency memory between SoC components.